King's Evangelical Divinity School eCampus / study trip to Israel

 This module is delivered through a field trip to Israel.
 Prior to departure, students will spend some weeks reading literature detailed in the bibliography in preparation for the trip.
 During the excursion, sites of historical, archaeological, geographical and cultural interest will be visited.
 Each evening, prior to the following day’s excursions, students will also read journal articles and the relevant Bible texts in preparation for the sites to be visited the next day.
 It is estimated that there will be 30-40 hours of excursions, on-site lectures, discussions, question and answer sessions, and also some evening lectures and seminars.
 In addition, students will be given plenty of free time to wander around sites and places of interest in order to orientate themselves.
 This will be especially the case in Jerusalem (where the group will be based), once several formal orientation and lecture excursions in the old city have taken place.
 Other places of interest which will be visited include Tiberias and the Sea of Galilee, Nazareth, Megiddo, Haifa and Carmel, Tel Aviv, the Dead Sea, and areas to the south and south-west of Jerusalem.
 An important aspect of the course is for students also to familiarise themselves with modern life and culture in the Holy Land.
 Upon completion of the field trip, students will return home to complete their reading and submit the relevant assignments

-1. Recognise and understand the key features and demonstrate a critical knowledge of the Holy Land’s geography and topography.
+Recognise the key features and demonstrate a critical knowledge of the Holy Land’s geography and topography.

-2. Demonstrate advanced knowledge and understanding of the nature, layout, topography and historical development of Jerusalem.
+Demonstrate an advanced knowledge and understanding of the nature, layout, topography and historical development of Jerusalem.

 Learning outcome(s) assessed